 About the Authors

 Dr. Marc Grossman and Michael Edson, Natural Eye Care owners, are both licensed acupuncturists in the state of New York.
 Dr. Grossman is also a Doctor of Optometry.
 They wrote the book, “Natural Eye Care – A Comprehensive Manual for Practitioners of Oriental Medicine,” published by Natural Eye Care Media Services, Inc. Their company seeks to keep the public informed and up-to-date on the latest in medical advances for vision and eye-related conditions.
 They offer the best in nutrition and holistic medicine to support those with an eye disease, or at risk of losing their vision.
-Their website, naturaleyecare.com, has eye care information, research, a blog, products, a monthly newsletter, and a signup form for a free vision consult.
+Their website, naturaleyecare.com, has eye care information, research, products, and a monthly newsletter.

 - The English-Chinese Encyclopedia of Practical Traditional Chinese Medicine, Volume 17, Ophthalmology, p.
 8-10.
 Beijing, China: Higher Education Press. ↩